Richard Holt Locke

 Richard Holt Locke (June 11, 1941 – September 25, 1996) was an American actor in gay erotic films of the 1970s and 1980s, who went on to become an AIDS educator and activist.
 As a performer in adult cinema, Locke has been credited with being one of the "earliest and most widely emulated VCR stars" in gay erotic cinema, as well as someone whose performance and physicality contributed to the evolution of gay sexual behavior in the 1970s and 1980s.

 Early life

 Born on June 11, 1941, in East Oakland, California, Locke graduated from Pleasant Hill High School at eighteen, and spent the next three years in the army stationed in Germany as a tank mechanic.
 Returning to California, he earned a degree at Chico State University, majoring in History and Film.

 Locke was open about his homosexuality with his family, to which he had close ties.
-His brother, Robert H. Locke, was also gay and wrote and gave interviews about his life with his Richard.
+His brother, Robert H. Locke, is also gay and has written and given interviews about his life with his brother Richard.
 Both parents were ultimately supportive of their sons' homosexuality, with their mother encouraging both to "be who [they] wanted to be."